0Sa-ad0/advanced-web-tech/README.md

 # ADVANCED WEB TECHNOLOGIES
 ## NestJS & NextJS

-### so, in this project i did it with NestJS & NextJS.
+### So, in this project I did it with NestJS & NextJS.

 #### For NestJS, i added these features...
 *15 APIs (Controller and Service), Pipes (Transformation and Validation), File upload, Relationships (One-to-One, One-to-Many), JWT Authentication, Bcrypt and Session, Exception Handling, Mailer (smtp)*